This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • A ‘Zambrano carer’ is the third country (i.e. non-EEA) national primary carer of a British citizen child or dependent who had a right to reside before Brexit pursuant to the Court’s judgment in C-34/09 Ruiz Zambrano.
 Many Zambrano carers will also have been eligible for leave to remain under the parent route in Appendix FM.

-• Unless there is a change in policy, the latest judgment means Zambrano carers who had limited leave to remain under Appendix EU at the end of the transition period will continue to be excluded from entitlement to pre-settled status or settled status under the Zambrano route in the EU Settlement Scheme.
+• Unless there is a change in policy, the latest judgment means Zambrano carers who had limited leave to remain under Appendix FM at the end of the transition period will continue to be excluded from entitlement to pre-settled status or settled status under the Zambrano route in the EU Settlement Scheme.
 The Court has rejected any attempt to challenge paragraph (a)(iv) of the definition of a person with a Zambrano right to reside in Appendix EU, which therefore remains in force.

 • Zambrano carers who did not have limited leave to remain during the relevant period should, on the other hand, be entitled to pre-settled or settled status under Appendix EU, provided they meet the other criteria.
 The current version of the Home Office’s Guidance is wrong for suggesting that such carers must show that they did not have a realistic prospect of obtaining limited leave had they applied for it and anyone who has been refused Appendix EU leave on this basis will have a good argument on appeal.